-1. A student applying for admission by letter and not known by any member of the faculty should present the names of pastors or others of known Christian standing to whom inquiries may be sent concerning the following: Evidence that the applicant is born again. is yielded to the will of God, and is endowed with ministry gifts.
+1. A student applying for admission by letter and not known by any member of the faculty should present the names of pastors or others of known Christian standing to whom inquiries may be sent concerning the following: Evidence that the applicant is born again, is yielded to the will of God, and is endowed with ministry gifts.

 2. A college diploma or an equivalent certificate of the completion of a regular academic course.
-Exceptional cases of those who have not completed a full college training will be considered by the faculty, provided such applicants give evidence of possessing the natural gifts and literary proficiency required for a satisfactory pursuit of a course in theology.
+Exceptions to this rule, necessarily few in number, are confined to experienced Christian workers who give evidence of possessing the natural gifts and literary proficiency required for a satisfactory pursuit of a course in theology.
+The number of such admissions will be determined by available room space.